aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 > [!WARNING]
 > If internal connection pools are enabled, database passwords may not be verified with every connection request.
 The initial connection request for each database instance in the cluster will verify the password, but subsequent requests may return a cached pool connection without re-verifying the password.
 This behavior is inherent to the nature of connection pools in general and not a bug with the wrapper. `<name-of-ConnectionProvider>.ReleaseResources()` can be called to close all pools and remove all cached pool connections.
 See [Internal Connection Pool Password Warning Example for Postgres](../../../examples/aws_internal_connection_pool_password_warning_postgresql_example.go) and [Internal Connection Pool Password Warning Example for MySQL](../../../examples/aws_internal_connection_pool_password_warning_mysql_example.go)

 When `awsctx.setReadOnly=true` is first passed in, the read/write plugin will internally open a new physical connection to a reader.
 After this first call, the physical reader connection will be cached.
-Future calls passing `awsctx.setReadOnly=true` object will not require opening a new physical connection.
-However, calling `awsctx.setReadOnly=true` for the first time, will require the plugin to establish another new physical connection to a reader.
+Future calls passing `awsctx.setReadOnly=true` object will not require opening a new physical connection, as this was done the first time `awsctx.setReadOnly=true` was passed in.

 Due to the abstraction of go's `database/sql` library, many users may often find themselves executing queries with the `sql.DB` object. `sql.DB` is a high-level connection pool, users do not have control of which `sql.Conn` is being used when running queries using methods on this object (such as`db.ExecContext`).
 That is, if a user were to run `db.ExecContext` multiple times, each of those times could result in creating a new connection object and making a new physical connection to the reader.